-Voluntary Petition – The Voluntary Petition is the document that contains your personal information and a summary of certain information in your Bankruptcy case.
-In particular, the Voluntary Petition will contain the following pieces of information:
+VOLUNTARY PETITION – The Voluntary Petition documents your personal information and provides a summary of information required for your case.
+More specifically, the Voluntary Petition includes:

 - Your full name

-- All other names used in the last 8 years
+- Any other names used within the last 8 years

 - The last 4 digits of your SSN

 - Venue declaration